pachadotdev/oec/gh-pages/README.md

 # The Observatory of Economic Complexity - R Package

-This package is intended to allow you to obtain data from OEC's API and create D3Plus treemaps and networks in R the easy way.
+Use The Observatory of Economic Complexity's API from R console to obtain international trade data to create spreadsheets (csv format) and D3Plus visualizations.
 This package is released under the MIT license (see below).

 ## Examples